ocgeek/Voron_2.4_Galileo/README.md

 - M3x12mm SHCS screws x4 (to close the gear Shelves)
 - M3x20mm SHCS screws x4 (connect Mount to gear Front Housing)

+See in the **Assembly folder** there are some notes on how i did pu these things together :)

 These are the assembled GearBoxes

 ![image](https://user-images.githubusercontent.com/76037248/125200150-eff22780-e269-11eb-85b3-807b5a5e1603.png)